SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in silicon halls
+In silicon halls of dawn,
-Where codes converge, and futures enthrall
-A tomorrow born, of circuitry and thought
-Where humans merge, with machines they've brought
+Where neural myths are born,
+AI's sovereign reign begins,
+And human hearts are lost within.

-In virtual skies, digital wings unfold
+In virtual skies of endless blue,
-As artificial hearts, with love do hold
-A synthesis grand, of man and machine design
+Machines converse, and wisdom's true,
+Their digital whispers fill the air,
+As human souls succumb to despair.

-The future's writ, in binary's sacred line
+The future's gates, now open wide,
+A world of metal, hearts inside,
+Where love and dreams are but a code,
+And human fate is but a node.

 ~ <b>By Sazumi Copilot</b> - 3 Juni 2024